bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 - Jobs do no I/O -> Assumption 3
 - Runtime of each job is known -> Assumption 4

-1. SJF (Shortest Job First), STCF (Shortest time to Completion First) **optimizes turnaround time (unfair)**
+1. SJF (Shortest Job First) and STCF (Shortest time to Completion First) **optimizes turnaround time (unfair)**
 2. RR (Round Robin)
   **optimizes response time (fairness)**